krpec/LUA_BatLogger/README.md

 ### Features
  * One app for all models, up to 15 batteries per model
  * All settings are model-specific
- * Automatic detection of empty battery when powering the model, alarm has user selectable voice-alert, can be repeated once or three times
+ * Automatic detection of empty battery when powering the model, alarm has user selectable voice-alert, can be repeated once or three times (alarm is disabled when the alarm voltage is set to 0.00V)
  * Capacity alarm has user selectable voice-alert, can be repeated once or three times
+ * Low battery voltage alarm has user selectable voice-alert, can be repeated once or three times (alarm is disabled when the alarm voltage is set to 0.00V)
  * Possibility to assing a switch for remaining percentage announcement
  * Telemetry window changes based on current situation (battery overview, capacity overview, "LOW" warning)
  * Each battery has its name, cell count, capacity and cycle count stored